 Nowadays one of Rome‘s most popular neighborhoods, only a century ago Trastevere was only populated by prostitutes, sailors and pick-pockets.
 The first inhabitants of Trastevere were mostly freed slaves and Jews.
 The latter were businessmen and made their money thanks to the vastness of the Roman Empire.

 Thanks to the construction of the Ponte Sisto, Trastevere became a popular neighborhood for artists and intellectuals.
-In the 15th century, wealthy people started building villa’s across the river, such as the Villa Farnesina, the Palazzo Lante, the Villa Sciarra and the Villa Doria Pamphilj.
+In the 15th century, wealthy Romans started building villa’s across the river, such as the Villa Farnesina, the Palazzo Lante, the Villa Sciarra and the Villa Doria Pamphilj.

-Although Trastevere became a popular neighborhood for people in the centre, the opposite did not happen.
+Although Trastevere became a popular neighborhood for people in the center, the opposite did not happen.
 The original inhabitants of the district (Trasteverini) did not cross the river, and on the rare occasions they did, it was only to fight the inhabitants of the rioni Regola, Ponte and, especially, Monti.

 In the 18th century the San Gallicano Hospital for skin diseases was built in Trastevere.